Streaming services gave traditional Hollywood studios a run for their money at the Oscars

 - Best Film Editing for Sound of Metal

 However, there is one big caveat to the streaming services’ big night.
 Traditionally, the Academy of Motion Picture Arts and Sciences has had strict rules in place for the Academy Awards.
-In order for a film to be nominated, it must have played in a physical theater for at least a week–it could not be a streaming-only movie.
-Due to the global pandemic, the Academy of Motion Picture Arts and Sciences waived the requirement for this year’s films.
+In order for a film to be nominated, it must have played in a physical theater for at least a week—it could not be a streaming-only movie.
+Due to the global pandemic, the Academy waived the requirement for this year’s films.
 As Deadline reports, it’s unknown if the Academy will do so again next year.

 But the haul for streaming services is even larger than the official nine wins if you count two other films that won awards last night: Disney’s Soul (for Best Animated Feature) and Warner Bros Judas and the Black Messiah (for Best Actor in a Supporting Role).
 Both those films did release in theaters, however, both also had a day and date release to streaming services.
 In other words, Soul debuted on Disney Plus in many markets the same day it came out in theaters and the same for Judas and the Black Messiah on HBO Max.